mrenrich84/CV/README.md

 ***
 ### <a name="about_me">About me</a>

-I am a **Full Stack Junior Developer** with strong IT and scientific background and some procedural programming and management experience.
+I am a **Full Stack Junior Developer** with strong IT, procedural programming and scientific background and some management experience.
 I will express myself at best in an environment which:
 - values "doers": people who work hard, get passionate at their tasks and enjoy having something to show for their efforts,
 - embraces creativity, innovation and independence of thought,